Fringe-eared oryx

-The fringe-eared oryx (Oryx callotis or Oryx beisa callotis), is a large species or subspecies of oryx antelope native to east Africa.
+The fringe-eared oryx (Oryx callotis or Oryx beisa callotis), is a large species or subspecies of oryx antelope native to East Africa.

+Taxonomy

 It was originally described as a distinct species by Oldfield Thomas in 1892, but was subsequently re-evaluated as a subspecies of the East African oryx by Richard Lydekker in 1912.
 Recently, however, analysis using the phylogenetic species concept has led some authors to conclude that it should be returned to full species status.

 Description

 Fringe-eared oryxes are relatively muscular antelopes with short, slender legs.
 Adults are 153 to 170 cm in head-body length, with a tail 45 to 50 cm long, and stand 110 to 120 cm tall at the shoulder.
 Males are heavier, weighing 167 to 209 kg, compared with 116 to 188 kg for females, but the two sexes are otherwise difficult to distinguish.
 The hair is fawn-coloured across almost the entire body, with a black stripe down the flanks.
 There are also black bands on the front and side of the face, and down the throat, while the muzzle is white.
 There is a short mane of brownish hair, as well as tufts of black hair above the hooves, at the end of the tail, and on the ears.
 It is from the last feature, unique among the various kinds of oryx, that the subspecies gains its common name.

 The horns are 76 to 81 cm long, and almost straight, with only a slight backwards curve.
 Unlike in most other hippotragine antelopes, but like those of other oryxes, those of the fringe-eared oryx are parallel with the upper surface of the animal's snout.
 The horns are similar in males and females, and have an average of 16 rings around the lower half, before smoothly tapering to a point.